sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 ## Use an external etcd cluster

-You must have etcd 3.3.2 or newer to use Sensu with an external etcd cluster.
+Using Sensu with an external etcd cluster requires etcd 3.3.2 or newer but is not compatible with etcd 3.4.0 or newer.
 Follow etcd's [clustering guide][2] using the same store configuration to stand up an external etcd cluster.

 To initialize a backend that uses etcd authentication, configure read and write access to the `/sensu.io/` key space for your users: